pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-## Resolving Performance and Networking Issues
+## Resolve Performance and Networking Issues
 TODO:  add networking, proxy, firewall and other related improvements here

 Using the output of the sar/ksar command and the